eShopOnWeb has an interface called IAggregateRoot which has no methods or properties… what’s that about?

 Microsoft recommends against them

-Note… Microsoft actually recommends against them on their Interface Design page and suggests using attributes instead…
+Note… Microsoft actually recommends against the marker interface pattern on their Interface Design page and suggests using attributes instead…

 … unfortunately its not possible to enforce constraints against attributes as easily as it is against types.